May 28, 2021

 - All other Agency rules remain in place.

-Your Mentoring Coordinator will remain available to support your match during regular office hours through their cell phone and email.
-They will continue to conduct match support calls and meetings through phone and virtual meetings wherever possible and will be in touch with you for these important check-ins.
+Thank you to all matches and families for your patience as we face the pandemic together.
+We are hopeful about the changes to come and assure you all that your Mentoring Coordinator will remain available to support your match.
+Please contact them during regular office hours through their cell phone and email.
+They will continue to conduct match support calls and meetings through phone and virtual meetings and will be in touch with you for these important check-ins.

 Community Program Manager